 In the case that your visit to Korea is going to last for less than 24 hours and you are going to be arriving at Incheon Airport, it is not necessary for most travelers to obtain a Korea transit visa.
 If you plan to arrive at a different airport, as long as the departure is planned for the same calendar day as the arrival and you do not plan to leave the transit area, there is also no need for a South Korea transit visa.

 However, there are some travelers who will always need a transit visa to travel through Korea.
-Those nationalities who are required to hold a South Korean visa for transit through Korea are Egypt, Sudan, Syria and Yemen.
+These nationalities that are required to hold a South Korean visa for transit through Korea are:

 With the introduction of an electronic travel authorization system, it may be possible in the future for all eligible citizens to apply for a South Korean visa for transit directly online.